melanchall/drywetmidi/Docs/articles/playback/Current-time-watching.md

 }
 ```

-In this example we watch current time of playback and request to report time in MIDI format which is ticks (and thus we cast received time to [MidiTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan)).
+In this example we watch the current time of playback and request to report time in MIDI format which is _ticks_ (and thus we cast received time to [MidiTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan)).
 You can set any desired time format and cast to corresponding implementation of the [ITimeSpan](xref:Melanchall.DryWetMidi.Interaction.ITimeSpan).

 You can add multiple different playbacks to watch their current times.
 When you don't want to watch playback anymore remove it from the watcher: